GribStream

 No grid change is planned for 50r1.
 The operational impact is the same-day model update plus stream/archive changes for direct ECMWF users.

-The earlier ECMWF newsletter is still the best short summary of the science side of 50r1:
+ECMWF's newsletter overview is still the best short summary of the science side of 50r1:

 • the ocean and sea-ice core moves to NEMO4-SI3